MicrosoftDocs/cpp-docs/docs/top/what-s-new-for-visual-cpp-in-visual-studio.md

 # What's New for Visual C++ in [!INCLUDE[vs_dev15_md](../misc/includes/vs_dev15_md.md)]

 [!INCLUDE[vs_dev15_md](../misc/includes/vs_dev15_md.md)] brings many updates and fixes to the Visual C++ environment.
 We've fixed over 250 bugs and reported issues in the compiler and tools, many submitted by customers through [Microsoft Connect](https://connect.microsoft.com/VisualStudio "Microsoft Connect").
 Thank you for reporting bugs!
+For more more information on what's new in all of Visual Studio, please visit [What's new in [!INCLUDE[vs_dev15_md](../misc/includes/vs_dev15_md.md)]](https://go.microsoft.com/fwlink/?linkid=834481).

 The compiler and tools version number in [!INCLUDE[vs_dev15_md](../misc/includes/vs_dev15_md.md)] RC is 14.10.24629.